-Loretta Miranda (Secretary) is a Legal Fellow at Berkey Williams LLP.
-She is a recent graduate of Lewis and Clark Law School, where she served as Vice-President of NALSA and participated in NALSA moot court.
+Loretta Miranda is a descendant of the Morongo Band of Mission Indians, and is General Counsel for the Karuk Tribe.
+She is graduate of Lewis and Clark Law School, where she served as Vice-President of NALSA and participated in NALSA moot court.
 While in law school, Ms. Miranda clerked for the Department of the Interior, the Office of the Regional Solicitor in Portland, Oregon, the Native American Rights Fund in Alaska, and for the Yurok Tribal Court.
 Prior to law school, she worked as the Outreach Coordinator for a Native American-owned community-based organization.
-Ms. Miranda is a descendant of the Morongo Band of Mission Indians.
+Ms. Miranda was also the 2016-2017 Indian Law Fellow at Berkey Williams LLP.

 John Miller is a recent graduate of UC Davis School of Law, King Hall.
 During law school, he focused his studies on environmental law and social justice.
 Upon graduation, John received the Public Interest and Pro Bono Law Certificates, as well as the Environmental Law Certificate.
 John’s primary areas of interest are Native American law, legal history, and public policy.
 He currently works at the UC Davis School Law as a Legal Fellow with the Aoki Center for Critical Race & Nation Studies, helping to establish the Center’s Tribal Justice Project.
 When he is not working, he enjoys watching his Dodgers, learning foreign languages, and practicing for his Cicerone certification.